carlmylo/docu-rpcs3/pages/english/instruments/gamepads/pc-keyboard.md

 > ##### WARNING
 >
-> _The following configurations advanced users only.
+> _The following configurations are for advanced users only.
 They involve non-standard setups._
 {: .block-warning  }

 ### Fortnite Pro Guitars/Bass/Keys